Undergraduate LLB Law Degree Guide

 |University College London||A*AA||39

 Your UCAS law application includes your grades, a personal statement and a teacher reference.
-Your law personal statement can really make you stand out from the crowd.
-That’s why it has its own dedicated page on The Lawyer Portal.
+Your law personal statement can really make you stand out from the crowd, so it’s important you write it well.

-In terms of making applications via UCAS, your school should be a position to offer you the support you need.
-They will often guide you through the process and make you aware of the key deadlines.
+When making applications via UCAS, your school will often guide you through the process and make you aware of the key deadlines.

 Will I Have to Sit the LNAT?

-The Law National Aptitude Test (LNAT) is an aptitude test that some universities require you to take during your application process.
-The test challenges your verbal reasoning skills, ability to understand and interpret information and capabilities of analysing information and drawing conclusions.
-It is not a test of your legal knowledge!
+If your LLB law degree is at an LNAT university, you will have to take The Law National Aptitude Test (LNAT).
+This is an entrance test that some universities require you to take during your application process.
+The test challenges your verbal reasoning skills, ability to understand and interpret information and capabilities to draw conclusions.
+It is not a test of your legal knowledge.

 To find out more about LNAT, take a look at our LNAT section.

-Note: UK universities that require you to pass the LNAT are:
+The UK universities that require you to take the LNAT are: